freegroup/electra/data/shapes/global/digital/buttons/HighLow.md

-# Push Button

 toggles the output if the user press the mouse button down in the simulation mode.